optimizely/fullstack-labs/packages/react-sdk/README.md

 const WrappedMyComponent = withOptimizely(MyComp)
 ```

 ## Tracking

-Tracking is easy with the `withOptimizely` HoC.
+Use the `withOptimizely` HoC for tracking.

 ```jsx
 import { withOptimizely } from '@optimizely/react-sdk'